tgoelles/cookiecutter_science/README.md

 A note for Windows user: if you want to use git inside the container (Recommended) you need to clone the repo from WSL, otherwise Windows  messes up the .git folder.

-Git inside the container uses the same .gitconfig as Windows. (it is copyied inside the container) So make sure that user.email and user.name are set (in Powershell):
+Git inside the container uses the same .gitconfig as Windows. (it is copied inside the container) So make sure that user.email and user.name are set (in Powershell):

 ``` bash